adonisjs/lucid.adonisjs.com/content/docs/query_builders/raw.md

 # Raw query builder

-The raw query builder allows you execute queries from a SQL string.
+The raw query builder allows you to execute queries from a SQL string.
 Even though you are directly executing raw SQL strings, you can still keep your queries safe from SQL injection by using placeholders for values.

 :::note
 When executing raw queries, the results from the underlying driver are return as it is.